Non-Equilibrium Green's Function based Circuit Models for Coherent Spin Devices: Introduction

 In addition to the ``terminal'' conductance matrix defined by Eq.~(\ref{eq:1}), we also need ``spin-transfer-torque'' conductances that relate the terminal potentials to the internal currents absorbed within specified surfaces inside the conductor:

-Typically these could be the difference between interface and terminal currents (FIG.~(\ref{fi:fig1}), $I_m^{\rm int}$ and $I_m$ respectively) representing the spin current absorbed by the FM.
-This spin-torque current is required as the input to a separate Landau-Lifshitz-Gilbert (LLG) equation which we will not be addressing in this paper.
+Typically these could be the difference between interface and terminal currents (fig.~(\ref{fi:fig1}), $I_m^{\rm int}$ and $I_m$ respectively) representing the spin current absorbed by the Ferromagnet (FM).
+This spin-torque current is required as the input to a separate Landau-Lifshitz-Gilbert (LLG) equation which we will not be addressing in this paper, and can be found in the ref. \cite{camsari2015modular}.

-A recent paper\cite{jacquod_onsager_2012} provided S-matrix based expressions for the terminal conductances of Eq.~(\ref{eq:1}), however the spin-transfer-torque conductances of Eq.~(\ref{eq:2}) have not been addressed before to our knowledge.
 The main objective of this paper is to provide Non-Equilibrium Green's Function (NEGF)-based expressions for both the terminal and the spin-transfer-torque conductances of Eq.~(\ref{eq:1}) and Eq.~(\ref{eq:2}).
 In Section(\ref{sec:negf}), we summarize the state-of-the-art standard NEGF formulation\cite{theodonis_2006_anomalous,PhysRevB.79.214432,kalitsov2009spin,kalitsov2013spin,oh2009bias,tang2010influence,datta_voltage_2012,waldron2006nonlinear,ke2008disorder,chen_spin_2009,mahfouzi_spin-orbit_2012,mahfouzi_charge_2012} which provides a benchmark for all our results.
 Next, we obtain our central results (Section(\ref{sec:derive})) namely, Eq.~(\ref{eq:negf}) for terminal conductances and Eq.~(\ref{eq:int}) for spin-transfer-torque conductances.

-In Section(\ref{sec:sum} and \ref{sec:rec}), we show that Eq.~(\ref{eq:negf}) and Eq.~(\ref{eq:int}) automatically satisfy various sum rules and reciprocity relations ensuring charge current conservation, absence of terminal spin currents in equilibrium, and the spin-generalization of Onsager's reciprocity relations, which are all fundamental checks for a theoretically sound transport formalism.
+In Section \ref{sec:sum} and \ref{sec:rec} , we show that Eq.~(\ref{eq:negf}) and Eq.~(\ref{eq:int}) automatically satisfy various sum rules and reciprocity relations ensuring charge current conservation, absence of terminal spin currents in equilibrium, and the spin-generalization of Onsager's reciprocity relations, which are all fundamental checks for a theoretically sound transport formalism.

-In Section(\ref{sec:circuit}) we provide a generic 4-component circuit representation that can be used to implement terminal and spin-transfer-torque conductances in SPICE-like simulators.
+In Section \ref{sec:circuit} we provide a generic 4-component circuit representation that can be used to implement terminal and spin-transfer-torque conductances in SPICE-like simulators.
 Although the circuit components we show are based on our NEGF-based expressions, the 4-component circuit we provide can be used with different $4\times 4$ conductances derived from other microscopic theories, such as Scattering Theory.

+Finally in Section {\ref{sec:hamtocirc}} we show how 4-component spin-circuits can be obtained directly from starting model Hamiltonians, choosing two examples, namely the Rashba Effect and the Hanle Effect that have both been observed in various experiments\cite{koo2009control,choi2015electrical,balakrishnan2013colossal} and utilized in spin-logic proposals \cite{datta1990electronic}.